 Peaceful communication skills reduces aggression towards children.
 There is still a shocking prevalence of child abuse in our society.
 This more empathic and supportive approach to children's emotional expression greatly improves the parent-child bond and reduces child abuse.
 Parents need effective information, reassurance, and constructive ways of handling their own and their children’s emotions without resorting to violent communication or actions.
 The big difference is the acceptance of the child's feelings.

 Gaining more peaceful communication skills to better respond to behaviour issues with their child, generally empowers parents and teachers with more confidence, clarity and empathy, effectively preventing serious problems from building in the first place.
-As the model of parenting without punishment becomes more widely accepted and practiced, this will contribute greatly to a reduction in child abuse and to a more peaceful society in general.
-Every response to a child is modeling.
+As the model of parenting without punishment becomes more widely accepted and practised, this will contribute greatly to a reduction in child abuse and to a more peaceful society in general.
+Every response to a child is modelling.
 If we respond with empathy, support and acceptance, our children will grow up in a culture where peaceful conflict resolution and compassion for others is their norm.

 Supporting cries builds emotional resilience.
 The reality is that children can bounce back to balance no matter what life throws at them if they are allowed and supported to heal in the most natural way, through their releasing cries.
 When children are discouraged from crying, they lose the freedom to cry when they need to cry, to seek support and empathy when they feel scared, hurt or insecure.
 Allowing children to cry, allows a child to stay more in balance more of the time.
 The more a child is allowed and supported to cry, the less the child will need to cry, the less stress they will carry in their nervous system and their muscles.
 The more a child is allowed to cry when they need to cry, the less stressed, anxious, hyperactive or withdrawn the child will be.
 Supporting cries fosters strength, emotional resilience and generally increased wellbeing in a child.